 If you notice that your disk is pretty full, cleaning it up will make your server run much more efficiently.
 Not sure how to clean your server’s disk space?
-Click here for help.
+Consult with an experienced IT provider for guidance.

 3. Keep an eye on application behaviors (e.g. are there issues in the logs?)